galacean/engine-toolkit/README.md

 npm install oasis-engine-toolkit
 ```

-This will allow you to import engine entirely using:
+This will allow you to import toolkit entirely using:

 ```javascript
 import * as TOOLKIT from "oasis-engine-toolkit";